 But with the right approach and dedication, then there's no reason that complete beginners won't be able to succeed in playing the violin!

 Some questions you may be asking yourself are, how do I choose a violin teacher?
 What can I learn during my violin lessons?
 What methodology should I follow.
 How often do I need to practice?

 Here are Superprof's top tips for beginner violinists to help answer all your questions and to help you excel in playing the violin!

-Violin Initiation: Start Playing the Violin
+Violin Initiation: Starting the Violin as a Complete Beginner